-Environmental Construction and Constraints Schedules (Alignment Sheets) are available online for identified community members.
-Alignment Sheets provide an overview of planned construction activities over a three month period.
-Alignment Sheets identify environmental features, protection and monitoring plansand any wildlife species, habitat, timing or work constraints that may apply.
-The Project schedule is subject to change.
+Environmental Construction and Constraints Schedules (Alignment Sheets) are available online for identified community members, such as Chiefs and Community Liaisons.
+Alignment Sheets provide an overview of planned construction activities in Phase 2 over a three month period.
+Alignment Sheets identify environmental features, protection and monitoring plans, and any wildlife species, habitat, timing or work constraints that may apply.
+Schedules are subject to change.